 Positron emission tomography scan

-A positron emission tomography (PET) scan is an imaging test that helps reveal how your tissues and organs are functioning.
-A PET scan uses a radioactive drug (tracer) to show this activity.
-This scan can sometimes detect disease before it shows up on other imaging tests.
+A positron emission tomography (PET) scan is an imaging test that can help reveal the metabolic or biochemical function of your tissues and organs.
+The PET scan uses a radioactive drug (tracer) to show both normal and abnormal metabolic activity.
+A PET scan can often detect the abnormal metabolism of the tracer in diseases before the disease shows up on other imaging tests, such as computerized tomography (CT) and magnetic resonance imaging (MRI).

 Why it's done